stfbk/mig-t/doc/language.md

 - `is request` if the message is a request or not (true, false)
 - `response name` (optional) if you want to also associate a name to the response of that message (often useful when you know the request but not the response)
 - `request name` (optional) if you need to intercept a message by its response, but you want do access the request, just put the name of the request to use it in the language.
 Note that if you intercept the response, you can not edit the request anymore, because it has already been sent.
-- `regex` or `checks` list (see check section for details)
+- `checks` list (see check section for details)

 ### Operation in passive tests

 When an operation in a passive test is defined with the `message type` tag, the other possible tags are (in an exclusive way):

-- `regex`: which will specify a regex to be tested to the given `message section` in the message
 - `checks`: which is a list of `check`

-To consider a test successful the regex has to match at least one occurrence in the specified `message section`, or all the checks has to be evaluated to true.
+To consider a test successful all the checks has to be evaluated to true.
-Note that where you are asked to insert a regex you have to backslash (\) all the regex operators such as (?{}.\*) if you need them to be searched instead of executed.
+Note that where you are using a regex you have to backslash (\) all the regex operators such as (?{}.\*) if you need them to be searched instead of executed.

 ### Operation in active tests